“For God has not given us a spirit of fear, but of power and of love and of a sound mind.” II Timothy 1:7

 God truly is our refuge and our strength.
 Call upon Him when you are in trouble, because He is always waiting and ready to help.
 And share your joys and your triumphs with Him as well, because He wants to celebrate with you.
-God is with you and He loves you so much.
+God is with you and He loves you very much.

 The word seek can be defined as an attempt to find something.
 If you are seeking something, you are searching for it.
 And what is better to search for than the Lord?
 When you seek the Lord, it means that you are seeking His presence.
 It is so much more than just reading your Bible and attending church.
 It is wanting a personal relationship with God.
 It is earnestly seeking His company.
 And I can tell you firsthand that when you wholeheartedly seek Him, you will absolutely find Him.
 He is always there waiting for you.
 Seek Him with all your heart and with all your soul:

 “And you will seek Me and find Me, when you search for Me with all your heart.”
 Jeremiah 29:13